sindresorhus/got/readme.md

 #### got.ParseError

-When `json` option is enabled, server response code is 2xx, and `JSON.parse` fails.
-Includes `statusCode` and `statusMessage` properties.
+When server response code is 2xx, and parsing body fails.
+Includes `body`, `statusCode` and `statusMessage` properties.

 #### got.HTTPError